MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Merchandising

-In Dynamics 365, merchandising is the strategic planning, management, and execution of various activities related to product offerings, pricing, promotions, and inventory management.
-The goal of merchandising in Dynamics 365 is to optimize the presentation and availability of products to drive sales, enhance customer experience, and improve overall business performance.
+In Dynamics 365, merchandising is the strategic planning, management, and execution of various activities that are related to product offerings, pricing, promotions, and inventory management.
+The goal of merchandising in Dynamics 365 is to optimize the presentation and availability of products to drive sales, enhance the customer experience, and improve overall business performance.

 ### Modes of manufacturing